zeoagency/carbon/README.md

 # ZEO.ORG - Carbon API

-Carbon aims to find related URLs of given URLs or Keywords.
+Carbon aims to find related results for the given URLs or Keywords.
-It's mostly used to find alternative for 404 pages or SERP operations.
+It's mostly used to find alternatives for 404 pages or SERP operations.
 It exports data in Excel or Google Sheets.

 The API is served at AWS Lambda.

 ## Features

-- Supports URL and Keyword options.
+- Supports URL and Keyword option.
 	- URL option; finds related 3 URLs.
 	  Mostly used to find alternative URLs for 404 pages.
-	- Keyword option; finds related 10 URLs.
+	- Keyword option; finds related 10 results.
-	  The result includes title, url, and description for each input keywords.
+	  The result includes title, url, and description for each keywords.
 	  Mostly used for SERP.
+- Shows fails with a reason in a sperated sheet.
+- Automatically trims duplicated inputs.
 - Supports country and language specification.
 - Supports 2 export options; Excel and Google Sheets.
-	- Suggested URLs are made bold for URL options.
+	- For URL option, makes a suggestion that is most similar with the input.
 - Supports internal accounts with limitation.
 	- For non-login users, the limit is 100 URLs.
 - Supports 2 resources to take SERP data.